jupiterpluvius/arnobius-adversusnationes/Reading list for introduction.md

 Notes
-No one knows when Christianity arrived in Africa pg 264 AFrican Christanity did not survive under Muslim rule like in other places pg 264 Just as the Africans were when they were pagans, Christians had differing theology, ecclesiology and rituals from local practice so no national church pg 264
+No one knows when Christianity arrived in Africa pg 264 African Christanity did not survive under Muslim rule like in other places pg 264 Just as the Africans were when they were pagans, Christians had differing theology, ecclesiology and rituals from local practice so no national church pg 264
 Cycle of oppressors came to break apart the African church pg 265 African Christians valued purity, sacrifice, and dreams pg 265